MOD St Athan: MOD St Athan

 In 2006, the Special Forces Support Group was raised at St Athan and the Welsh Guards returned to London.
 The station was renamed as Ministry of Defence St Athan (MOD St Athan).
 A large swathe of land was acquired by the Welsh Government and commercial aircraft companies such as ATC Lasham started to operate from buildings such as the former VC10 hangars.
-DARA steadily drew down their Fast Jet and Engines operations, closing both by April 2007; the Large Aircraft business continued as part of the Defence Support Group (DSG) until its closure in 2012.
+DARA steadily drew down their 'fast jet' and engines operations, closing both by April 2007; the 'large aircraft' business continued as part of the Defence Support Group (DSG) until its closure in 2012.

-In 2009 building work was due to commence on a new defence training academy with its heart at St Athan. this had followed the Defence Training Review, when three companies tendered for two separate contracts, with the Metrix consortium being awarded the contract for package 1 (package 2 has since been withdrawn).
+In 2009, building work was due to commence on a new defence training academy with its heart at St Athan.
+This had followed the Defence Training Review, when three companies tendered for two separate contracts, with the Metrix consortium being awarded the contract for package 1 (package 2 was later withdrawn).
 The Welsh Government then reintroduced its original plans to create an aviation business park, including the site in the St Athan and Cardiff Airport Enterprise Zone.
-Bruce Dickinson also set up Cardiff Aviation Ltd. in the former VC10 hangars known as Twin Peaks.
-In addition eCube (specialising in scrapping aircraft), together with Horizon Aircraft Services (formerly Hunter Flying) (MRO of military aircraft) have also taken up occupation.
+Bruce Dickinson set up Cardiff Aviation Lt. in the former VC10 hangars known as Twin Peaks.
+In addition, eCube (specialising in scrapping aircraft), together with Horizon Aircraft Services (formerly Hunter Flying) (MRO of military aircraft) took up occupation.

 The training to be carried out at St Athan was to be specialist phase 2 and phase 3 engineering courses of the Royal Navy, Army and Royal Air Force.
 They include those courses delivered today within the Defence Colleges of Aeronautical Engineering, Electro-Mechanical Engineering and Communications and Information Systems.
 Phase 2 training involves initial trade training for the armed forces; phase 3 training involves continuous professional development.
 In addition, some training of overseas troops in the same disciplines was to be accommodated.